Velma Wallis

 Velma May Wallis (born 1960) is an American writer of Gwich'in Athabascan Indian descent.
 Her books have been translated into 17 languages.

 Early life

 Wallis was born and raised in a remote Alaskan village near Fort Yukon, approximately 200 km northeast of Fairbanks.
-This location could be accessed only by riverboat, airplane, snowmobile or dogsled.
+This location can be accessed only by riverboat, airplane, snowmobile or dogsled.

 Personal life

 Wallis, who has three daughters and a son, now divides her time between Fairbanks and Fort Yukon.